Updated on August 23, 2022

-Sex crimes are obviously some of the most stigmatized and harshly penalized crimes in our nation, and the State of Texas is no exception.
+Sex crimes are obviously some of the most stigmatized and harshly penalized crimes in our nation and in the State of Texas.
 In fact, sex crimes are in a class of their own, and a conviction can end in being permanently listed on the sex offender registry.

 Sex Crimes in the State of Texas

 In the State of Texas, there are wide-ranging charges that fall under the umbrella of sexual offenses, including the following crimes:

 When a teacher has sexual contact with a student (regardless of age) enrolled in the elementary or secondary school where the teacher is employed, it is called an improper teacher/student relationship, and it is a sexual offense.

 Invasive video recording refers to either capturing or threatening to disclose photographic material that contains sexual acts or exposes intimate body parts without consent to do so by the person depicted therein.

 When a person exposes his or her private parts with reckless disregard for whether those present will be offended, it is the sexual offense of indecent exposure.
 Learn more by reading this article about indecent exposure charges.